 - The Governor with specific responsibility for SEN has completed the SEN Governor training.

-- In addition to this the school has received the full Dyslexia status in April 2012.
+- In addition to this the school has received the full Dyslexia status from April 2016.

 How will my child be included in activities outside the classroom including school trips?